LibertyDSNP/spec/pages/Frequency/Publishing.md

 ## DSNP Batched Announcements

 Frequency uses [DSNP Batch Publications](../DSNP/BatchPublications.md) for Announcements that are batched.
-The parquet file is stored on [IPFS](https://ipfs.io/), but it is discovered through the Frequency Message.
+The Parquet file is stored on [IPFS](https://ipfs.io/), but it is discovered through the Frequency Message.

 Frequency Messages maintain the metadata of where and when the Batch Publication was published and which Provider MSA published it.
 It is the publisher's responsibility to maintain the [IPFS pin](https://docs.ipfs.tech/concepts/glossary/#pinning) so that the batch file is continuously available.